 The NSWG can recommend to the President the removal of an NSWG member.
-Grounds for removal include gross misconduct, incompetence and failure to attend meetings.
+Grounds for removal include gross misconduct, incompetence, and failure to attend meetings.
 NSWG members can also lose their membership if they become legally disqualified from “acting as a director of a company at any time during his/her term in office”.

-Civil society representation: The process by which the current civil society representative was appointed has been publicly criticised by PWYP Nigeria for not having been sufficiently consulted with the constituency.
+Civil society representation: The process by which the current civil society representative was appointed has been publicly criticised by PWYP Nigeria for not having involved sufficient consultations with the constituency.

 The right of civil society to independently elect their representatives at all levels in the NEITI process and design their own programmes is recognised in the latest MoU (11 June 2014) between CSOs and NEITI.
 The original composition of the NSWG as approved by President Buhari on 23 February 2016 noted that the representative of the Civil Society Organisations would “be elected by the organizations”.

 The current representative of the civil society organisations on the NSWG, Mr. Kolalowe Banwo, was appointed by President Buhari on 24 March 2016 with retroactive effect from 19 February 2016.
 A press release was issued that same day by the Civil Society Legislative Advocacy Centre (CISLAC) praising the appointment of Mr. Banwo.
-A second press release was issued by PWYP Nigeria on 6 April criticising Mr. Banwo’s nomination on the grounds that it had not been consulted with other members of the PWYP Nigeria coalition.
+A second press release was issued by PWYP Nigeria on 6 April criticising Mr. Banwo’s nomination on the grounds that it had not involved consultations with other members of the PWYP Nigeria coalition.
 The release did not raise concerns about Mr. Banwo’s independence or integrity, but rather about the process through which he had been nominated.
 This was itself followed by a crass third press release which argued in favour of the process followed as an alternative to what the signatories considered the “personalisation” of PWYP Nigeria under the current leadership.
 The process leading to the appointment of Mr. Banwo is treated in greater detail in the stakeholder consultations below.

 Civil society does not currently have guidelines or procedures for the nomination of representatives to the NSWG.
 In their absence, Nigerian civil society has to a large extent organised itself for effective implementation of the EITI under the PWYP Coalition.
 This does not mean that the Head of PWYP has automatically become the civil society representative in the past.
 Rather, in previous processes civil society has provided three candidates and the President of the FGN, aided by the national secretariat, has appointed one of them to represent the constituency.

-Neither the NEITI Act nor the Board Charter limit the number of seats on the NSWG that may be allocated to civil society.
-The two last NSWGs were chaired by individuals from the civil society constituency who did not represent their constituency but rather the whole of the NSWG.
-Consequently these NSWGs had three representatives from civil society (the Chair, the civil society representative proper and the representative of the unions).
+Neither the NEITI Act nor the Board Charter limits the number of seats on the NSWG that may be allocated to civil society.
+The last two NSWGs were chaired by individuals from the civil society constituency who did not represent their constituency but rather the whole of the NSWG.
+Consequently these NSWGs had three representatives from civil society (the Chair, the civil society representative proper, and the representative of the unions).
 The NEITI Act does not set requirements for the types of CSO representatives that may sit on the NSWG aside from the requirement that one represent civil society and another represent trade unions (and the aforementioned eligibility criteria for all NSWG members).